Having a rich amount of lead sources is vital to growing your company, boosting your sales, and increasing the amount of business you receive.

 Developing integrations with another SaaS company is a win-win for both parties.
-You and the other company can share how well your products work together and may lead to cross conversions.
+You and the other company can share how well your products work together which may lead to cross-conversions.

 Plus, the more tools you integrate with, the better the chances for other users to decide to use your tool, if only because it works with the tools they already have.

 Whereas affiliate marketers are paid when their user base clicks through, influencers are paid merely to mention your company.